 Scanning / Removing Viruses

-Some of the easiest and most useful tools we use when we do a great mobile computer repair in Tulsa are free.
+Some of the easiest and most useful tools we use when we do a great on-site computer repair in Tulsa are free.
 Two of our favorites are Malware Bytes and Super Antispyware.
 Each of these can be quickly downloaded and installed.
 They will pitch you their paid services and when you are installing them be sure to watch for the offers and de-select them.
 Once the scanning programs are installed, run the full scans.
 Most of the time I will run both programs together and just let the computer sit there and run them until they complete.
 Full scans can take 2-4 hours to run depending on how large the hard drive is and how much data is on the hard drive.
 Start the scans and go get lunch.
 Check back on the software periodically to see if they have popped up any immediate removal messages.
 Sometimes they will find a virus or something that is best removed before the entire scan finishes.
 Once they complete, have the anti-virus program remove all the suggested items.
 Then, reboot the computer and run the scans again.
 I will run each program over and over again until it finally comes back with no results.
 For some reason, even a full scan will not find everything the first time.
 Think of it like peeling an onion: You remove the top layers and then the anti-virus software will see additional viruses or malware the next time around.
 Super Anti Spyware locates tracking cookies and not all of these are bad.
 Once you’ve ran the initial scan Super Anti Spyware will continue to find these but if that’s all it finds then you can consider your machine clean.
 Sometimes these scans take a long time to run so an onsite computer repair tulsa may not be the most economical solution.

 Resetting Web Browsers

 Another important step is to open the web browsers you use (Internet Explorer, Microsoft Edge, Google Chrome, etc.) and go into the settings.
 You want to find the setting to reset the browser to defaults.
 In most cases you want to leave personal data like favorites, bookmarks, passwords but reset everything else.
 This will get rid of extensions / add-ons installed by malware programs that may re-direct your web activity even though you no longer have virus software installed on your computer.
-This is a simple thing our excellent mobile computer repair professionals can do for you as well.
+This is a simple thing our excellent on-site computer repair professionals can do for you as well.

 Removing Malware or Junk Programs